Modern pentathlon: Shooting and running

-In 2009, the running and shooting events were combined into three 1000 m laps with each preceded by laser shooting at five targets in 70 seconds or less.
-From the start of the 2013 season, the laser-run was changed to consist of four 800 m laps (increasing the distance to 3.2 kilometres) each preceded by laser shooting at five targets in 50 seconds or less.
+In 2008, the UIPM Congress passed a motion to combine the shoot and run disciplines.
+This is now known as the “combined event” and is the final event of the competition.
+In 2009, the combined event consisted of three 1000 m laps, each preceded by laser shooting at five targets in 70 seconds or less.
+From the start of the 2013 season, the laser-run (term coined in 2016) was changed to consist of four 800 m laps (increasing the distance to 3.2 kilometres) each preceded by laser shooting at five targets in 50 seconds or less.
 This change was intended to restore some of the importance of the shooting skill felt to have been lost in the original 2009 combined event.
+After the 2020 Summer Olympics (postponed to 2021), the run was further modified to a new model of five 600 m laps.

+The laser run is organized as a pursuit race: athletes start with a handicap based on the summed points gathered in the previous disciplines; as such it determines the overall outcome of the modern pentathlon event.
+The rest of the field face a one-second handicap for each pentathlon point by which they trail the leader.
+This ensures that the first person to cross the finish line wins the Gold medal.

+The laser-run has been criticized as altering too radically the nature of the skills required by athletes.
+The New York Times asked whether the name ought to be changed to "tetrathlon" given that two of the five disciplines had been combined into a single event.
+Laser-run has also become a sport in its own right with para athlete participation and world championships of its own.
+It is the summer equivalent of the biathlon winter sport, which involves skiing and shooting.

 Overall scoring and operation

 Scoring was originally done by a points-for-place system with the lowest score winning.
 Since the 1954 World Cup points tables are used for each of the five events and points are added for the final score.
 This scoring was first used in the 1956 Summer Olympics.
 The five disciplines were held on a single day — instead of four to six — from the 1996 Summer Olympics onwards.
+In the 2024 Olympics, all five disciplines – other than the fencing ranking round – will all take place in the same venue within 90 minutes.